klromans557/Visualize-DataSet-Captions/README.md

     - A histogram of token lengths.
     - A frequency distribution plot of token frequencies.

-6. Close the graph and terminal windows to exit the script.
+6. Close the terminal windows to exit the script.

 7. EXTRA Batch Caption Prompt: Check out the bottom of my Civitai article for information, [here](https://civitai.com/articles/6264/a-simple-script-for-visualizing-captions-in-large-datasets).